NBISweden/module-repository-submission-dm-practices/_episodes/05-exercise-ENA-submission-webin.md

 >
 > * Webin-CLI requires that you have Java installed before you can run it.
 You should have version 1.8 or newer, which can be [downloaded from Java](https://java.com/en/download/).
 >
-> * You will also need to download and install [Oracle JRE](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (Java Runtime Environment).
+> * You will also need to download and install a Java Runtime Environment (JRE) and we recommend Zulu Open JDK available at [https://www.azul.com/downloads/?package=jdk](https://www.azul.com/downloads/?package=jdk)
 >
 > * Download Webin-CLI Java jar file from its [GitHub repository](https://github.com/enasequence/webin-cli/releases/latest), and put it in `dm-practices/7-repository-submission/prg/`.
 >